 PROBATE LAWYER SINGAPORE

 We understand that it is never easy losing a loved one, and that many complex, and often difficult emotional issues need to be dealt with.
-It may seem like a lot of information to take in.
 Our specialist team of empathetic estate lawyers and legal administrators are here to help you.

 At Gloria James-Civetta & Co, we make the process of distributing your loved one’s estate as simple and hassle-free as possible.
-We offer fixed fee Grant of Representation services for straightforward cases, to help you obtain the Grant of Probate/Grant of Letters of Administration in an expedited and cost-effective manner.
+We offer Fixed-Fee Grant of Representation services for straightforward cases, to help you obtain the Grant of Probate & Letters of Administration in an expedited and cost-effective manner.

-Our Affordable Fixed-Fee Probate & Letter of Administration packages start from $1100.
+Our Affordable Fixed-Fee Probate & Letter of Administration packages start from $1200 plus GST.

 Contact us today to find out how we can assist you.